limebrew-org/Credsly/README.md

 # Credsly
-Credential Manager for Google Cloud utilising the power of Secret Manager
+Credential Manager utilising the power of Google Secret Manager